Swiftshine/swiftshine.github.io/doc/key/mapbin.md

 	- collision type name bank
 	- wall label name bank

 This format does not have padding in-between sections.
-The file's size is padded with a value of 0 to a size of `0x20`.
+The file's size is padded with a value of 0 to a size that is a multiple of `0x20`.

 ### Format Documentation
 #### Header